ludovicchabant/PieCrust2/docs/docs/99_reference/01_website-configuration.md

   using the default content model.

 * `default_template_engine` (`jinja`): Specifies what template engine to use.
+  See the [template engines reference][tplengref] for a list of valid engine names.

 * `enable_debug_info` (`true`): If you’re using PieCrust in dynamic CMS mode, visitors could use the debugging features to expose potentially private